awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether CloudTrail is configured to use the server\-side encryption \(SSE\) AWS Key Management Service customer master key \(CMK\) encryption\.
 The check passes if the `KmsKeyId` is defined\.

-For an added layer of security for your sensitive CloudTrail log files, you should use [server\-side encryption with AWS KMS–managed keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) for your CloudTrail log files for encryption at\-rest\.
+For an added layer of security for your sensitive CloudTrail log files, you should use [server\-side encryption with AWS KMS–managed keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) for your CloudTrail log files for encryption at rest\.
 Note that by default, the log files delivered by CloudTrail to your buckets are encrypted by [Amazon server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.

 ### Remediation<a name="cloudtrail-2-remediation"></a>